 For the reasons stated above, we affirm the trial court's judgment in all respects.
-We further determine that Wife is entitled to an additional award of attorney's fees on appeal.
-We therefore remand this matter to the trial court for a determination and award of the reasonable amount of fees incurred by Wife on appeal in defending and enforcing the terms of the Agreement.
+We further determine that Wife is not entitled to an additional award of attorney's fees on appeal.
 Costs on appeal are taxed one-half to the appellant, Aneel Madhukar Pandey, and one-half to the appellee, Belinda Butler Pandey.
 This case is remanded to the trial court for collection of costs assessed below.